 - PAYE P60 or P45 documents (if you’ve been employed).

-- Calculate the amount you’re owed:
+3. Calculate the amount you’re owed:

 Finally, review your CIS statements and compare them with your income and expense records.
 Calculate your tax liability for the year, considering any allowable deductions and expenses.
-If the amount deducted by your contractors is higher than your tax liability, you’re due a tax refund.
+If the amount deducted by your contractors is higher than your tax liability, you’re due a refund.

 {{ltd-guide}}

-How to submit your CIS tax refund claim
+How to submit your CIS refund claim

-- Complete your Self Assessment tax return:
+1. Complete your Self Assessment tax return:

-Head to HMRC's online platform to get hold of the form you’ll need to claim your tax refund and any other necessary business expenses, such as business travel, equipment or accommodation costs for work.
+Head to HMRC's online platform to get hold of the form you’ll need to claim your refund and any other necessary business expenses, such as business travel, equipment or accommodation costs for work.

 We recommend seeking professional assistance to accurately complete the form, including the section for CIS refunds, as you’ll need to work out how much you’re due back first.